AckerlyXu/heima/articles/virtual-machines/linux/classic/diagnostic-extension-v2.md

 This document describes version 2.3 of the Linux Diagnostic Extension.

-> [!IMPORTANT]
-> This version is deprecated, and it may be unpublished any time after June 30, 2018.
-It has been replaced by version 3.0.
-For more information, see the [documentation for version 3.0 of the Linux Diagnostic Extension](../diagnostic-extension.md).

 ## Introduction

 (**Note**: The Linux Diagnostic Extension is open-sourced on [GitHub](https://github.com/Azure/azure-linux-extensions/tree/master/Diagnostic) where the most current information on the extension is first published.
 You might want to check the [GitHub page](https://github.com/Azure/azure-linux-extensions/tree/master/Diagnostic) first.)